Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Remove the Display from Your Boat

-For most Connext Gen 2 installations: remove the 4 Allen screws/nuts from behind the dash, disconnect the single plug, and slide the unit out from the front.
-For Gen 1, check behind the dash for 4 hex screws.
-No special tools required.
+Gen 2: remove the 4 Allen screws from behind the dash, disconnect the single plug, and slide the unit out from the front.
+Gen 1: 4 hex screws behind the dash.
+No special tools needed — takes most people under 20 minutes.

 03